jostylr/event-when/eventwhen.md

 * now  This takes the current handlers for the event and pushes it all on the queue.
 * immediate This jump the response to the front of the queue.

 Given an event string, we run through the handlers, passing in the data to construct the array to be added to the queue.
-If immediate is TRUE, we put it at the top of the queue.
-Otherwise it goes at the end.

     function (ev, data,  timing) {
         var emitter = this;